ghasemel/electron/README.md

-# A sample project in Electron
+# how to use Electron
 [link](https://www.electronjs.org/)